opichon/propel-s3object-behavior/README.md

 ### Uploading a file

 This is typically done via a form that would contain a file input widget.
-When the form is submitted, you must set the `originalFilename` and `pathname` properties of the object instance being edited, using the values obtained from the uploaded file.
+When processing the submitted the form, you must set the `originalFilename` and `pathname` properties of the object instance being edited, using the values obtained from the uploaded file.
 Then save the object instance.
 As indicated above, you must first obtain an instance of `BasicS3ObjectManager` and set it on the object.

 ```php
 $document_manager = /* see above */;